slimbootloader/documentation/source/specs/config.rst

 PAGE
 ^^^^

-PAGE used to declare a list of pages used in the GUI.
+PAGE is used to declare a list of pages used in the GUI.

 PAGE is also used to define the display scope for a configuration parameter and can be applied for individual configuration parameters.